Antônio de Almeida Lustosa: Life

 Antônio de Almeida Lustosa was born in the Minas Gerais province in 1886 as one of ten children to João Baptist Lustosa and Delfina de Almeida.
 His father planted coconut palms on his farm for each child that God gave him and his wife.

 In November 1895 the papers reported the death of the Salesian bishop Luigi Lasagna.
 This was the first time he ever heard of a Salesian but this became imprinted in his mind.
 From 1902 Lustosa studied at the Salesian-run college of Cachoreira do Campo.
 In 1904 he had become so fascinated with the Salesian spirit that he asked his parents if he could enter the order.
 His parents gave him their blessing after his father asked if that was what his son wanted.
 In 1905 he entered the order to commence his novitiate.
 He made his profession into the order on 28 January 1906.
 Following his 1912 ordination he taught philosophical and theological studies for a brief period before serving as a novice master for seminarians.
 Ladislao Paz said of him: "Antônio Lustosa was a true saint".

 From 1913 to 1914 he was in Jaboatão dos Guararapes and then as novice master in Lorraine from 1915 to 1916.
 He also served as novice master in Lavrinhas from 1916 to 1922.
 From 1923 to 1924 he was stationed in Bagé.
 In 1916 he was moved to Lavrinhas since the novitiate had been moved there where he still remained the novice master.
 In 1924 he learnt that Pope Pius XI had appointed him as the Bishop of Uberaba and decided to refuse the nomination.
 But he accepted after the apostolic nuncio Enrico Gasparri urged him to accept at the beginning of 1925.

 Lustosa himself set the date for his episcopal consecration in order to remind him of the presence of the Madonna in his life to commemorate the feast of Nossa Senhora de Lourdes whose feast he himself was born on.
 He was enthroned in Uberaba on 1 March 1925 in the rain following months of drought and heat.
 His first circular letter in Uberaba consecrated the diocese to the Sacred Heart in addition to making the determination that all parishes must expose the Blessed Sacrament once per week for adoration and to foster deeper devotion to the Eucharist.
-He later devoted his 21st circular to Saint Thérèse of Lisieux and later presented each parish with a statue of her to be placed somewhere.
+He later devoted his 21st circular to Thérèse of Lisieux and later presented each parish with a statue of her to be placed somewhere.